What’s the first word that comes to mind when you think of Norway? It seems that for many people it’s ‘expensive’.

 How expensive are museums and other activities in Norway

 Here are several examples of how much we paid for various activities in Norway:

-- We visited several museums in Norway (Norwegian Canning Museum in Stavanger was one of our favourites) and most museums cost around 90-100 NOK/ 10-11 EUR for adults, half price for the kids, and free for kids under 6.
 There are cheaper tickets for families, students, or seniors.
 On top of that, many museums offer combination tickets with other activities or museums in town, so it’s worth looking into that.

-- A half day kayak trip can easily cost 700-900 NOK/ 80-100 EUR per adult, a day trip around 1000-1200 NOK/ 110-125 EUR.
+A half-day kayak trip can easily cost 800-1000 NOK/ 80-100 EUR per adult, a day trip – around 1200 NOK/ 120 EUR.